 It sounds like an impossible task, but it really is important to remain positive throughout your VCE schooling.
 A positive mind is a motivated mind, and it is this motivation that will keep you performing at your best.
 And though it sounds daunting, your best is what is expected of you through VCE.
 It doesn’t have to be the best, but you want to walk away knowing you worked as hard as you possibly could.
 That way, no matter what that final number is, you know you could not have possibly performed any better.

-But in order to remain positive, you need to start positive.
-This will be a different task for each individual, because we all have different ways to motivate ourselves.
+But in order to remain positive, you need to start positively.
+This will be a different task for each individual because we all have different ways to motivate ourselves.
 But I believe there are a couple of fool-proof tricks that can help you get on your way.

 I guess that’s the secret; finding balance.
 And you want to start the year determined to find that balance.
 Don’t put off self-preparation along with every other task you’re being given.
 Don’t dread the end before you’ve even tried to begin.
 Dreading something only leads to procrastination… which leads to lack of time management… which leads to stress… which can lead to giving up.
 Don’t get me wrong, there may be times when you feel as though you’re heading down this downward spiral; that’s just part of the hard work.
 But this shouldn’t be happening a week into the year.